cockroachdb/docs/v2.1/admin-ui-statements-page.md

 Parameter | Description
 -----|------------
-Total time | The cumulative time taken to execute the SQL statement (or multiple statements having the same fingerprint).
+Total time | The cumulative time taken to execute the SQL statement (or multiple statements having the same fingerprint) within the last hour or the [specified time interval](#limitation).
-Execution count | The total number of times the SQL statement (or multiple statements having the same fingerprint) is executed.
+Execution count | The total number of times the SQL statement (or multiple statements having the same fingerprint) is executed within the last hour or the [specified time interval](#limitation).
-Executed without retry | The percentage of successful executions of the SQL statement (or multiple statements having the same fingerprint) on the first attempt.
+Executed without retry | The percentage of successful executions of the SQL statement (or multiple statements having the same fingerprint) on the first attempt within the last hour or the [specified time interval](#limitation).
-Mean service latency | The average service latency of the SQL statement (or multiple statements having the same fingerprint).
+Mean service latency | The average service latency of the SQL statement (or multiple statements having the same fingerprint) within the last hour or the [specified time interval](#limitation).
-Mean number of rows | The average number of rows returned or affected while executing the SQL statement (or multiple statements having the same fingerprint).
+Mean number of rows | The average number of rows returned while executing the SQL statement (or multiple statements having the same fingerprint) within the last hour or the [specified time interval](#limitation).

 The table below the statistics box provides the following details: